 Now that you’ve decluttered your containers and have only kept the ones you like and use, it’s time to store them.

 14 Ways to Store Tupperware and Food Storage Containers

-There are many different methods to store tupperware and various sizes of food storage containers that will help keep you and your family organized.
+There are many different ways to organize and store various sizes of food storage containers so you and your family can stay organized.
 Here are the top 14 ways to help you do just that!

 1. Designate a cupboard or a few drawers just for Tupperware containers.

 Depending on how much space you have in your kitchen, you might be able to use an entire cabinet for your food storage containers, or you might only have a single drawer for them.

 No matter how much room you have (or don’t have!) make sure you designate one specific cabinet, shelf, or drawer just for your food storage containers.